About our Department of Science & Inquiry

 StreamWise / SWAT

-One day a month student volunteers will assume the responsibilities of professional field scientist and set transects, identify and count native and invasive plants species within randomly-selected plots, and document data that will be utilized by the restoration hosts to gauge the progress of their efforts.
+One day each month, student volunteers will assume the responsibilities of professional field scientists.
+They will set transects, identify and count native and invasive plants species within randomly-selected plots, and document data that will be utilized by the restoration hosts to gauge the progress of their efforts.

 Please contact our Science Dept. if you or your organization is interested in contracting our Logos SWAT for ecological monitoring services.